itsgox/sokoban-bot/README.md

 # Sokoban Bot

 Sokoban is a popular game that I wanted to bring to Discord as a bot.
-I know PolyMars already did a bot like this, but I wanted to do my own version!<br>
+I know PolyMars already did a bot like this, but I wanted to do my own version!
-You can add my 24/7 [Sokoban Bot](https://itsgox.com/sokoban-bot), or you can run your own version of the bot following the next steps!

 ## Installation